An ATOL holder that sells flight-only or packages through agents is required to have a written agency agreement with

 When an agent makes a booking on behalf of an ATOL holder, the agent must ensure an ATOL Certificate is issued to

-the customer immediately any payment is taken.
+the consumer immediately any payment is taken.
 This applies irrespective of whether the booking is made in a shop, by

 telephone or on the internet.
 ATOL holders and their agents should agree between them who is going to produce the ATOL

-Certificate and how it is going to be issued to the customer.
+Certificate and how it is going to be issued to the consumer.

 on ATOL Certificates